-We find that reforms with a unique marginal tax of 28.2% or below (combined with a fixed deduction of 40% of per capita income or below) generate steady state gains in terms of aggregate allocations.
-We have productivity increases up to 3.9% and increases in aggregate output and consumption up to 12.6% and 12.3% respectively.
+We find that reforms with a unique marginal tax equal to 28.2% or below, combined with a fixed deduction of 40% of current per capita income or below, generate steady state gains in terms of aggregate allocations.
+In contrast, reforms with larger tax rates become contractionary.
+For the expansionary reforms, labor productivity increases up to 3.9% and aggregate output and aggregate consumption increase up to 12.6% and 12.3% respectively.
 Admittedly, these productivity gains do not come cheap.
-The distributions of after tax income, consumption and wealth are more concentrated.
+The distributions of labor earnings, after tax income, consumption and wealth are more concentrated.
 For example, the gini index of the consumption distribution increases from 0.26 for the benchmark economy with the current tax code to between 0.28 and 0.31 for different tax reforms.
-However, leaving aside reforms with low fixed deductions, the flat tax reforms are not bad for individuals at the lower tail of the income distribution.
+However, leaving aside reforms with very low fixed deductions, the flat tax reforms are not bad for individuals at the lower tail of the income distribution.
 Starting with tax exemptions equal to 30% of current per capita income and marginal tax rates equal to 23.11%, individuals at the lowest quintiles of the income distribution pay lower taxes.
-In fact, as highlighted by other authors, these type of reforms in the tax code can be designed to benefit both income rich and income poor households but they end up increasing the tax burden of middle classes.
-Nevertheless, in our preferred reform with a fixed deduction equal to 30 percent of current income and a marginal tax equal to 23.11%, there is a reduction of the tax burden on the poorest 60%of the economy.
+In fact, as highlighted by Altig, Auerbach, Kotlikoff, Smetters, and Walliser (2001) and Conesa and Krueger (2005), these type of reforms in the tax code can be designed to benefit both income rich and income poor households but they end up increasing the tax burden of middle classes.
+Nevertheless, in our preferred reform with a fixed deduction equal to 30 percent of current income and a marginal tax equal to 23.11%, there is a reduction of the tax burden on the poorest 60% of the economy.

 Regarding productivity, a flat tax reform with a low tax rate and a low deduction has potentially good and bad effects.
 On the one hand, the marginal tax rate faced by high income workers is lower and therefore there are efficiency gains from smaller tax wedges for the most productive workers.
 On the other hand, with the flat tax code the distribution of after tax income tends to be more unequal and therefore income uncertainty larger.
-As highlighted by Pijoan-Mas (2003), in absence of markets to insure against income risk, individuals use work effort to smooth income fluctuations and end up working longer hours when their wages are low.
-This reduces the efficiency per hour worked.
+As highlighted by Pijoan-Mas (2006), in absence of markets to insure against income risk, individuals use work effort to smooth income fluctuations and they end up working longer hours when their wages are low.
+This reduces the efficiency of aggregate work.
 One important result we find is that, for the range of flat tax reforms between purely proportional and a fixed deduction equal to 15% of average income, the latter effect dominates in the allocation of work effort.
 Precisely, the average efficiency of hours worked in this type of economies is lower than in the economy with the benchmark tax system because people use work effort as a self-insurance mechanism.
 In spite of this, the higher capital accumulation under the flat tax codes generates productivity gains up to 3.9%.